percona/proxysql-admin-tool/README.md

 Enter the Percona XtraDB Cluster username (super user): root Enter the Percona XtraDB Cluster user password:
-Enter the Percona XtraDB Cluster port: 25000
+Enter the Percona XtraDB Cluster port: 25100
 Enter the Percona XtraDB Cluster hostname: localhost

 ProxySQL read/write configuration mode is singlewrite

 Configuring ProxySQL monitoring user..
-Enter ProxySQL monitor username : monitor
-Enter ProxySQL monitor user password:

 User 'monitor'@'127.%' has been added with USAGE privilege

-Configuring the Percona XtraDB Cluster application user to connect through ProxySQL Enter Percona XtraDB Cluster application username : pxc_user_test Enter Percona XtraDB Cluster application user password:
+Configuring the Percona XtraDB Cluster application user to connect through ProxySQL

-Percona XtraDB Cluster application user 'pxc_user_test'@'127.%' has been added with ALL privileges, this user is created for testing purposes
+Percona XtraDB Cluster application user 'pxc_test_user'@'127.%' has been added with ALL privileges, this user is created for testing purposes

-Adding the Percona XtraDB Cluster server nodes to ProxySQL You have not given the writer node info through the command line or in the config-file.
-Please enter the writer-node info (eg : 127.0.0.1:3306): 127.0.0.1:25000
+Adding the Percona XtraDB Cluster server nodes to ProxySQL

 ProxySQL configuration completed!